TwelveTwenty1220/Learn-about-HTML/README.md

 # Learn about HTML
- I decide to use this repository to record my way of learn html If you want to read the correct format file ,please see the pdf in the main.THANKS.
+ I decide to use this repository to record my way of learn html.

+ If you want to read the correct format file ,please see the pdf in the main.THANKS.

 ### The basic and background